 The wisdom tooth removal process will begin with anesthetic.
 Sedation is available to those who would rather be asleep for surgery.
 We then make an incision through the gums and take out the wisdom tooth underneath.
 Once the wisdom tooth is removed, we place sutures to close up the gums.
 We will advise you to have someone else bring you home from surgery, especially if you've undergone sedation.
 You can expect a little bit of swelling and pain following surgery, and this will go away after a few days to about a week.

-If you would like to learn more about wisdom teeth removal and how it’s done, call us today to schedule an appointment with one of our friendly staff members.
+If you would like to learn more about wisdom teeth removal and how it's done, call us today to schedule an appointment in Tyler, TX with one of our friendly staff members.